Harmonic mean: Examples

+In analytic number theory

+Prime number theory

+The prime number theorem states that the number of primes less than or equal to $n$ is asymptotically equal to the harmonic mean of the first $n$ natural numbers.

 In physics

 Average speed

 In many situations involving rates and ratios, the harmonic mean provides the correct average.
-For instance, if a vehicle travels a certain distance d outbound at a speed x (e.g. 60 km/h) and returns the same distance at a speed y (e.g. 20 km/h), then its average speed is the harmonic mean of x and y (30 km/h), not the arithmetic mean (40 km/h).
+For instance, if a vehicle travels a certain distance s outbound at a speed v1 (e.g. 60 km/h) and returns the same distance at a speed v2 (e.g. 20 km/h), then its average speed is the harmonic mean of v1 and v2 (30 km/h), not the arithmetic mean (40 km/h).
 The total travel time is the same as if it had traveled the whole distance at that average speed.
 This can be proven as follows: